A secure bridge from

 Security

 Capability-based IPC.
 Zero-trust interceptor.
 Signed ELF loading.
 W^X enforcement.
-Every message carries unforgeable sender identity.
+Every message carries an unforgeable sender principal.

 Identity